 The co-founder of Field Notes Aaron Draplin has collected thousands of antique memo books used by farmers in the early to mid-twentieth century.
 These simple notebooks were vital to these farmers’ lives, helping them keep track of crops and other technical farmland details.
 Now, Draplin recreates modern versions of these memo books in his now legendary Field Notes brand notebooks.
-They are very high quality for the price, they’re the perfect small size (available in several sizes, actually), they’re made in the USA, and all their books lean toward an Americana charm that is easy to love.
+They are very high quality for the price, they’re the perfect small size (available in several sizes, actually), and all their books lean toward an Americana charm that is easy to love.

 When someone told me they had a Moleskine notebook, I mistakenly thought that their notebook was made of actual skinned moles, which did make me go hunt them down to later be disappointed with the lack of mole leather.
 Maybe he mispronounced the name, but regardless, Moleskine is another powerhouse notebook brand that is dedicated to making affordable, quality notebooks for people to use like the men of olde did.
 They have a somewhat more European aesthetic that is also charming and beautiful, and they are available everywhere.

 Both are fantastic notebooks to use, and if you choose either, you can’t go wrong.
 And since you are using these, don’t forget to check out Jackson Wayne’s Field Notes Journal, which is an incredible little notebook to have.
 It is made with gorgeous vegetable tanned leather, has a pen holder, slots for cards or cash, fits in your back pocket, and includes a Field Notes notebook.
 It also happens to fit the similarly sized Moleskine, too.
 This is an incredibly handsome and luxurious way to take notes, and it’s probably the best-looking Jackson Wayne product I’ve used.